Not all lawyers are created equal. Finding the right lawyer is the difference between a favorable and a not-so-favorable

 Is a consultation fee charged by most lawyers for an initial consultation?

-Yes.
-In McHenry County most lawyers charge a fee for the initial consultation, but some lawyers do not do so.
-The problem with seeking a lawyer who does not charge for an initial consultation is that even if the lawyer is qualified, there is the tendency to try to conclude the initial conference within a relatively short period of time and not provide truly meaningful information at this critical stage of a person’s life.
+In the collar counties such as McHenry County, Kane County, and Lake County your top tier of lawyers charges for the initial consultation.
+The problem with seeking a lawyer who does not charge for an initial consultation is that even if the lawyer is qualified, the conferences tend to be quite brief.
+Short initial conferences do not allow sufficient time to address in any level of depth the meaningful information required at this critical stage of a person’s life.

 What should I expect to learn from the initial interview?

-Whether you and the lawyer will be compatible and whether you can share confidences with this lawyer without feeling the lawyer is being condescending or judgmental is an essential element.
+Whether you and the lawyer will be compatible.
+Further you should have a sense that you can share confidences with this lawyer without feeling the lawyer is being condescending or judgmental.
 Good chemistry between lawyer and client is essential.
 Whether or not there will be good chemistry is a gut feeling you should come away with.
-You should, especially if you pay for the consultation, based on the facts you have given the lawyer, expect to receive projections from the lawyer, in broad terms, as to what may happen regarding allocating of parenting time (and allocating major decisions affecting the children), child support, division of property and maintenance.
+You should be able to receive a sense of what may happen, in broad terms, as to what may happen regarding allocating of parenting time (and allocating major decisions affecting the children), child support, division of property and maintenance.
 Take notes.

 What will your lawyer charge for the divorce?

-A lawyer cannot project how much the total fees will be and therefore charges for virtually all services are on a time basis, that is, an hourly rate.
+A lawyer cannot project how much the total fees will be.
+Charges are based on the lawyer’s time, that is, an hourly rate.
 You should also be informed of when the lawyer expects payment.
 Most lawyers consider the retainer fee a credit against future services, that is, a down payment, and when the retainer is used up you will be billed.

 Most retention agreements require you to pay each monthly billing within the next month.